 Matthew joined Watsi on November 5th, 2014.
-Five years ago, Matthew became the 416th member to automatically support a new Watsi patient every month.
-Since then, 5,172 more people have become monthly donors!
-Matthew's most recent donation traveled 8,300 miles to support Kyu, a farmer from Burma, to fund cardiac surgery to replace a valve.
+Six years ago, Matthew became the 416th member to automatically support a new Watsi patient every month.
+Since then, 5,592 more people have become monthly donors!
+Matthew's most recent donation traveled 8,500 miles to support Harrison, a nine month old from Kenya, to fund a life-saving laparotomy.

 Kyu is 38-year-old-woman from Burma.
 She owns a farm which she is able to rent out for 200,000 kyat (approx. 200 USD) for each season.
 In her free time, she enjoys doing housework such as cooking and cleaning.
 Kyu was diagnosed with a heart condition that involves a malformation of the mitral valve, the valve between the left atrium and left ventricle that controls the flow of blood.
 Currently, Kyu has difficulty breathing, chest pain as well as pain in her neck.
 She also cannot walk fast or for long distances because she gets tired easily.
 Kyu is unable to sleep well for she worries about her condition.
 Our medical partner, Burma Children Medical Fund, is requesting $1,500 to fund a mitral valve replacement for Kyu.
 Once her treatment is completed, it will hopefully allow her to live more comfortably.
 “If I feel better after surgery, I want to work and save money for my daughter,” said Kyu.